-Alternative performance measurements
+Alternative performance measurements - Group

-In this Annual Report, Kommuninvest i Sverige AB has chosen to present a number of alternative performance measurements that are not defined or specified in the applicable rules on financial reporting.
+In this Annual Report, the Group has chosen to present a number of alternative performance measurements that are not defined or specified in the applicable rules on financial reporting.
 These alternative performance measurements have been defined in accordance with the guidelines of the European Securities and Markets Authority (ESMA).